dvinubius/communist-backend/README.md

 ## Features

-The backend runs on heroku and exposes 3 endpoints publicly:
+The backend is LIVE on heroku and has 3 endpoints:

 ### Current Mood